 It needed to happen, so I got the antibiotics and took them.
 I got significantly better.
 (Only much later did I learn that there are very good natural alternatives to the antibiotics.)

 But, that still wasn’t the end of the story.

 New City, Worse Symptoms, and FINALLY a Real Diagnosis

-Shortly after all of that happened, I ended up moving to a new city, starting a new business, and enjoyed the brief relief from (hopefully) curing my SIBO.
+Shortly after all of that happened, I moved to a new city, started a new business, and enjoyed the brief relief from (hopefully) curing my SIBO.

-Fast forward to the beginning of the COVID pandemic.
-I accidentally ended up in ketosis due to symptoms that had slowly crept back in over the previous 2 years since making my SIBO better.
+Fast forward to the beginning of the COVID-19 pandemic.
+I accidentally ended up in ketosis due to symptoms that had slowly crept back in over the previous two years since making my SIBO better.

 Since my business had been shut down (along with almost everyone else in my state), I had some free time on my hands and decided to begin exercising.
 I started going on early morning walks before the sun was up over the horizon.
 This is when a new, and quite disturbing symptom occurred.